garethredfern/redfern-dev/content/articles/adding-tailwind-to-a-vuejs-project.md

 Install your VueJS project using the [CLI as normal](https://cli.vuejs.org/guide/creating-a-project.html#vue-create).

-Create a `postcss.config.js` file in the route of your project and add the following code:
+Create a `postcss.config.js` file in the root of your project and add the following code:

 ```js
 const tailwindcss = require("tailwindcss");